praw-dev/asyncpraw/docs/package_info/contributing.rst

-Contributing to PRAW
+Contributing to asyncpraw
 ====================

-PRAW gladly welcomes new contributions.
+asyncpraw gladly welcomes new contributions.
 As with most larger projects, we have an established consistent way of doing things.
 A consistent style increases readability, decreases bug-potential and makes it faster to understand how everything works together.

-PRAW follows :PEP:`8` and :PEP:`257`.
+asyncpraw follows :PEP:`8` and :PEP:`257`.
 The ``pre_push.py`` script can be used to test for compliance with these PEPs in addition to providing a few other checks.
-The following are PRAW-specific guidelines in addition to those PEP's.
+The following are asyncpraw-specific guidelines in addition to those PEP's.

 Code
 ----